nicky-nym/nicky-nym.github.io/pages/cities.md

     * If a city doubles in population size, meaning it grows by 100%, parts of the supporting infrastructure tend to only grow by 85%.
 This is tends to be true for networks of roads, electrical cables, and municipal sewers and water pipes.

   * **Some aspects of a city scale super-linearly.**
-    * <a name="superlinear"></a>**15% superlinear scaling** is the phenomenon where if a city population grows by 100% (meaning it doubles in population size), then the economy of the city tends to grow by about 115% (meaning it **more than doubles** in size), so that there is effectively a 15% "bonus" in per capita economic output for everyone in the city.[^scale] This 15% superlinear growth seems to apply to the whole physical and social metabolism of the city, rather than just the economic aspects of the city.
+    * <a name="superlinear"></a>**Superlinear scaling** is the phenomenon where if a city population grows by 100% (meaning it doubles in population size), then the economy of the city tends to grow by about 115% (meaning it **more than doubles** in size), so that there is effectively a 15% "bonus" in per capita economic output for everyone in the city.[^scale] This 15% superlinear growth seems to apply to the whole physical and social metabolism of the city, rather than just the economic aspects of the city.
 The 15% surplus shows up in statistics about:
       * wages
       * wealth
       * patents